 The Myths About Addiction

-Consequently, it is important to take a critical and fact-based approach in de-bunking many of the popular myths about addiction.
+It is important to take a critical and fact-based approach in debunking many of the popular myths about addiction.
 Understanding the hows and the whys of addiction can help you understand addicts themselves.
 We have the tools you need to help with your addiction.

 If you have a drug or alcohol-related disorder—or you’re simply not sure what to believe—reach out to us at 614-502-6247.
 We can help you separate fact from fiction and learn more about addiction recovery programs.